hargarpay/cbh-take-home-project/Ticket_Breakdown.md

 #### Task 4: Create a `generateReportByCustomId` function

 ##### Details
-For backward compatibility for report generation `generateReport` should not be change, `generateReportByCustomId` takes 2 paramters which are custom_id and date object ({start, end}) should handle the generating of pdf report using custom id.
-The custom id will be used to get the agent_id and facility_id then `getShiftsByFacilityAndAgent` should be use to get quater shifts for the facility and generate the pdf report using custom_id as the name of the file
+For backward compatibility for pdf report generation `generateReport` should not be change, `generateReportByCustomId` takes 2 paramters which are `custom_i`d and `date object ({start, end})` should handle the generating of pdf report using custom id.
+The custom id should be use to get the `agent_id` and `facility_id` then use `getShiftsByFacilityAndAgent` to get quater shifts for the facility and generate the pdf report using custom_id as the name of the file

 ##### Time
   2 hours